griffey999/test0219/README.md

 2. Includes
 ```
-  "moildev.h"
-  moildev.h is head file and inside is the definition of the function calls from moildev.a library.
+  "moildev.h" is the definition of the function calls from moildev.a library.
-  "configdata.h"
-  config.h is the definition of the calibrated parameters and function calls to access the parameter.
+  "configdata.h" is the definition of the calibrated parameters and function calls to access the parameter.
-  "configdata.h"
-  car6view.h is a standard C++ class definition.
+  "car6view.h" is a standard C++ class definition.
 ```
 -----------------------------------------------------------------------------------------------------------------------------